Levchenko-A/Multilanguage_self-education/Algorithms/Sorting/Bubble/readme.txt

-Here will be sorting algorithms implemented in languages i am interested in.
+Here will be bubble sort algorithm implemented in languages i am interested in.

 Time complexity is O(n^2).